SINTEF-Power-system-asset-management/flexible_load_analysis/README.md

 # Flexible Load Analysis
-Flexible Load Analysis is a Python script for modelling and analysis of load-timeseries and net-data, with a focus on flexibility.
-The program was originally made to test load-modelling methods described in [Erling Tønne's Doctoral Thesis](http://hdl.handle.net/11250/2476389).
+Flexible Load Analysis (FLANLAN – FLexible (loading, storing and) ANalysis of Load And Net-data-correspondences) is a code platform implemented in Python.
+It performs loading, parsing, managing, anonymization, preprocessing, modification and analysis of mass load and grid data.
+Load analysis functionalities currently implemented include
+* a stochastic load model (based on http://hdl.handle.net/11250/2476389),
+* time series analysis to characterize the need for flexibility in the grid area, and
+* "what-if" (or scenario) analyses to study the effects of grid connection of potential new loads with a certain load behaviour

+The application of the code platform for characterizing the need for flexibility in an industrial distribution grid is demonstrated in a paper available as a preprint at https://doi.org/10.36227/techrxiv.20219964.

-The script is created by SINTEF Energi AS in conjunction with CINELDI WP1.
+The code is developed by SINTEF Energi AS in conjunction with CINELDI WP1.

 ## Installation
 The script is installed by cloning this repository to your own local machine.